Translation:The guest drinks tea in the living room.

 Likewise in Chinese, the bare verb may or may not refer to a continuing action, depending on the context.
 Also, there's already a "在" in this sentence, and to me it would be weird to add another, but I have to defer to native Chinese speakers on this.

-I think you could use "喝着茶" ("hēzhechá") to express "drinking tea", but I'd like to hear from a native speaker as to whether this would be necessary or natural-sounding.
+You could use "喝着茶" ("hēzhechá") to express "drinking tea", but I'd like to hear from a native speaker as to whether this would be necessary or natural-sounding.

 The present imperfect tense would make a better translation, i.e. "The guest is drinking tea in the living room."
 It suggests that the guest is currently drinking tea in the living room.